sourcegraph/handbook/content/people-ops/celebrate.md

-# Teammate Celebrations
+# Teammate Virtual Gatherings and Celebrations

-Here at Sourcegraph, we like to celebrate, and we like to celebrate *you*!
-Use this guide to celebrate your teammates birthdays, anniversaries, and source some really great gift ideas.
+Here at Sourcegraph, we encourage frequent team virtual gatherings outside of work.
+We also like to celebrate, and we like to celebrate *you*!
+Use this guide for team gatherings and to celebrate your teammates' birthdays, anniversaries, and source some really great gift ideas.

+## Team Virtual Gatherings

+In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
+Each team has $300 per person per quarter to spend on a team gathering of their choice.
+This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $2,000 please request approval from the finance team (finance@sourcegraph.com).

 ## Anniversaries